1. What is CDL?

 - Step It Up for Literacy, (Grades 4-12), which builds educators’ capacity to provide systematic, explicit and effective literacy instruction to adolescent students and targeted intervention for students who are behind

 - Plain Talk About Learning: How Students Learn and How Teachers Should Teach, which helps teachers to identify and remediate learning problems with instructional and behavioral interventions that address individual students’ learning profiles

 - Plain Talk About Literacy and Learning, a three-day national institute that focuses on scientifically based reading research, strategies and tactics for educators who serve children ages birth – grade 12

 - Greater New Orleans Literacy Institute.
 In November 2011, CDL entered into a formal partnership with Tulane University, Xavier University of Louisiana, and the Greater New Orleans Education Foundation to found the Greater New Orleans Literacy Institute.
 The Institute’s goal is to provide a support initiative to ensure that (1) all children ages birth – grade 12 receive effective, evidence-based literacy instruction that advances student achievement, and (2) 100% of Greater New Orleans students will graduate from high school with the literacy skills they need to be college and career ready.

 7. What population does CDL serve?

-CDL primarily serves Louisiana public school teachers, students and their students’ families, with concentration in the Greater New Orleans area.
+CDL primarily serves Louisiana public school teachers, students and their students’ families.
 CDL also provides services to schools throughout the U.S. and Canada.

 8. How is CDL governed?

-CDL has a 12-member Board of Trustees, 10-member Community Advisory Council, and a 14-member Professional Advisory Board.
+CDL has a 10-member Board of Trustees, 11-member Community Advisory Council, and a 12-member Professional Advisory Board.
 All are volunteers.

 9. How is CDL funded?